UHDanke/gd_docs/triggers/area.md

 Rotates objects by a number of degrees given by **Rotation** (360 degrees \= 1 rotation going clockwise).
 Move effects (except Area Move) are also rotated.
-Solid objects have limitations when rotated.
+The hitbox of solid objects is always in line with the coordinate system.
 While the visual rotates by any degree given, the hitbox can only rotate in increments of 90 degrees.
 If the rotation value is between 90 degree increments, then the hitbox is going to be sized up so the rotated object would fit inside.

 ### Area Scale